 Why?
 Well, looking back will help you determine how you actually did in comparison to the goals you set and it will also help you set the stage for the year ahead in terms of the things you want to accomplish.
-It's not about judging yourself, instead it's about reflection and taking the lessons you've learnt from the last year and applying them to your future so you can do even better.
+It's not about judging yourself, instead, it's about reflection and taking the lessons you've learned from the last year and applying them to your future so you can do even better.

 Below are 15 questions that will help you reflect on your financial goals from the past year as well as help you establish your new goals for the upcoming year.

 Questions to ask yourself about the last year

 - If you were to describe your last year in one sentence what would it be?

 - What were your biggest accomplishments with your money, life, and career?

 - What areas do you wish you did better with your money, life, and career?

 - Do you feel like you surrounded yourself with the right people and influences to help you accomplish your goals?